qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 There is a set of tools for drawing ellipses.
 The tools are described below.

-Ellipses cannot be converted as circular strings, so it will always be segmented.
+Ellipses cannot be converted as circular strings, so they will always be segmented.

 * |ellipseCenter2Points| :sup:`Add Ellipse from center and two points`: Draws an